A Non-Orthogonal Variational Quantum Eigensolver: Discussion and Outlook

 To characterize our proposal for adaptively scheduling measurements to minimize the number of circuit repetitions required by our approach, we focused on quantifying the number of measurements required to approximate the ground state energy in a fixed NOVQE subspace.
 For the purposes of this investigation we approximated the variance of the individual matrix element measurements using the bounds described in Refs.~\citenum{McClean2016-zj}~and~\citenum{Rubin2018-ir}.
-For both our square H\(_4\) and our equilibrium configuration of trans-Hexatriene, we optimized a set of NOVQE states and froze their parameters.
+For both our square H\(_4\) and our equilibrium configuration of trans-Hexatriene, we optimized collections of NOVQE states and froze their parameters.
 We then applied our adaptive approach for scheduling measurements and compared it to a simpler non-adaptive scheme, in which each matrix element was measured the same number of times.
-We found that our adaptive approach used approximately \(12-15\) times fewer measurements for H\(_4\) and approximately \(30\) times fewer measurements for Hexatriene than the non-adaptive alternative did.
-As a third point of comparison, we also considered the number of measurements required for a standard VQE approach and saw that our proposed method was within a factor of two of this baseline for most of our experiments with H\(_4\).
-In contrast with this optimistic result, our experiments with Hexatriene indicated the need for almost three orders of magnitude more circuit repetitions than a normal VQE calculation, even with the benefit of our adaptive scheme for scheduling measurements.
+We found that our adaptive approach used somewhat fewer measurements than a simpler non-adaptive strategy, but dramatically more than it would take to measure the energy in the standard VQE formalism.
+It would be worthwhile to understand whether similar challenges appear for other proposed quantum non-orthogonal methods~\cite{Motta2020-in, Parrish2019-ev, Kyriienko2020-ez, Parrish2019-hf, Stair2019-sc}.